Setup

 3) Configure environment

 Most features work without keys in development, but stock media and monitoring are disabled.
-Create a file named .env.local
+Create a file named .env.local in the repository root with the following (fill as needed):

 # Site & CORS (especially important for production) NEXT_PUBLIC_SITE_URL=http://localhost:3000 # ALLOWED_ORIGINS can include multiple, comma-separated ALLOWED_ORIGINS=http://localhost:3000 # Optional stock media (server-side only) PEXELS_API_KEY=your_pexels_api_key TENOR_API_KEY=your_tenor_api_key TENOR_CLIENT_KEY=clip-js MEME_API_KEY=your_meme_api_key # Optional: FFmpeg WASM controls NEXT_PUBLIC_FFMPEG_ALLOW_CDN=true NEXT_PUBLIC_FFMPEG_CDN_BASE=https://unpkg.com/@ffmpeg/core@0.12.6/dist/umd # Monitoring (optional) NEXT_PUBLIC_SENTRY_DSN= SENTRY_AUTH_TOKEN= SENTRY_ORG= SENTRY_PROJECT=